2018 BayMarin Ministry Plan

 - We will create a Summer Day Camp to allow for further spiritual enrichment while the children are out of school.

-- We will partner with area churches to implement summer sports camp.
+- We will continue to partner with area churches to implement summer sports camp.

 - Children’s art will be displayed to honor their work and to create a welcoming kid-friendly space for all who visit.

-- A Children’s Ministry Policies and Procedures workbook should be read by all parents
+- The Children’s Ministry Policies and Procedures workbook should be read by all parents.

 Children are willing to give so much if we allow them to follow their hearts.
 By providing the right encouragement and guidance we will help our children to give to their community.
 They will be asked to recognize the needs around them, locally and globally, and to help make a difference in the world.
 They will demonstrate the beauty of God’s creation through their art, song, and projects that are created on Sunday morning.

-- We will engage in service projects with Be2Live, The Gilead House, and other opportunities as they arise.
+- We will engage in service projects with our Outreach Partners, Be2Live, The Gilead House, and other opportunities as they arise.

 - Children will demonstrate their growing love for Jesus through their love and kindness.